Sameer Agrawal, Violin

-Sameer has participated in masterclasses and guest coachings with Riccardo Muti, Robert Lipsett, Ani Kavafian, Daniel Phillips, Danielle Belen, Stella Chen, Danbi Um, Margaret Batjer, Alexander Sitkovetsky, Jessie Montgomery, Desiree Ruhstrat, Sibbi Bernhardssohn, Deborah Buck, Steven Tenenbom, the Cavani Quartet, the Arianna Quartet, the Lincoln Trio, and the Chamber Music Society of Lincoln Center.
-Summer studies have included Center Stage Strings and the Chicago Chamber Music Festival, where he has worked with Simon James, Elbert Tsai, Danielle Belen, Fabiola Kim, and Jaime Gorgojo, among others.
+Sameer has participated in masterclasses and guest coachings with Hilary Hahn, Riccardo Muti, Donald Weilerstein, Robert Lipsett, Ani Kavafian, Daniel Phillips, Danielle Belen, Stella Chen, Danbi Um, Margaret Batjer, Alexander Sitkovetsky, Jessie Montgomery, Desiree Ruhstrat, Sibbi Bernhardssohn, Deborah Buck, Steven Tenenbom, the Cavani Quartet, the Arianna Quartet, the Spektral Quartet, the Lincoln Trio, and the Chamber Music Society of Lincoln Center.
+Summer studies have included Center Stage Strings, Curtis Mentorship Network, and the Chicago Chamber Music Festival, where he has worked with Simon James, Elbert Tsai, Danielle Belen, Fabiola Kim, and Steven Copes, among others.

-An avid orchestral musician, Sameer performs with the MIC Academy Chamber Orchestra as one of its concertmasters, serves as concertmaster for Northside College Prep Chamber Strings, and previously played with the Chicago Youth Symphony Orchestras from 2014-18, including as Concertmaster.
-In 2017 he was chosen to play first violin with Yo-Yo Ma as part of the CSO Chicago Youth in Music Festival Orchestra under Riccardo Muti and Lina Gonzalez-Granados.
+An avid orchestral musician, Sameer performs with the MIC Academy Chamber Orchestra as one of its concertmasters, serves as concertmaster for Northside College Prep Chamber Strings, and previously played with the Chicago Youth Symphony Orchestras as concertmaster.
+He was co-concertmaster of the 2022 Chicago Youth in Music Festival Orchestra under Riccardo Muti and Lina Gonzalez-Granados.